Skip to main content

 • a 60–70% range is a reasonable starting point for most traders. adjust from there based on how you weigh edge vs. frequency

-the directional bias filter shows only setups that lean in a specific direction based on their historical data.
+the bias filters show only setups that lean in a specific direction based on their historical data.

 • long — setups with a bullish historical bias. the data shows price has tended to move up in this setup historically